Tuesday, June 28, 2016

 Just 19 when these movies were made, Dreyfuss had already been acting on television, in popular fare like Bewitched, Peyton Place, and The Big Valley.

-Richard Dreyfuss as the poor sap of an assistant who has to knock on the door of that "doll" of a star, Neely O'Hara.
+Richard Dreyfuss as the poor sap of an assistant who must knock on the door of

 In Dolls, Dreyfuss plays the assistant stage manager who nervously knocks on the dressing room door of falling star Neely O’ Hara, played by over-the-top Patty Duke.
 Dreyfuss is his hyper self, calling out, “Curtain, Miss O’ Hara!”
 Of course, it’s curtains for Neely, who is about to find out the hard way that “Broadway doesn’t go for booze and dope!”